Building a Continuous Delivery Pipeline Using Jenkins

 Of course, since a build script could just be an arbitrary script, a Jenkins project could be used to do anything.
 And thus, Jenkins could be used for anything… even to run a CD pipeline or even PowerShell scripts.

 But Jenkins brings serious limitations to businesses.
-Just as an all-purpose job scheduler would be a poor choice for build automation jobs, Jenkins isn’t natively equipped to be an end-to-end CI/CD tool because it was never designed as one.
+Just as an all-purpose job scheduler would be a poor choice for building automation jobs, Jenkins isn’t natively equipped to be an end-to-end CI/CD tool because it was never designed as one.

 What is a Jenkins Pipeline?